UniMath/agda-unimath/src/foundation/morphisms-inverse-sequential-diagrams.lagda.md

 pr2 (id-hom-inverse-sequential-diagram A) n = refl-htpy
 ```

-### Composition of map of inverse sequential diagrams
+### Composition of morphisms of inverse sequential diagrams of types

 ```agda
 map-comp-hom-inverse-sequential-diagram :